parthagrawal9/SpotifyReplicaUI/README.md

     - Start httpd / apache2 service on the server

-    - The Ui is noe deployed.
+    - The Ui is now deployed.
 Check by visiting the server ip. :)